cmu-csd-phd/csd-blog/website/content/2025/amortized-abstraction.md

 At first glance, the `BatchedQueue` implementation does not look particularly efficient.
 Although we treat `empty` and `enqueue` as having zero cost, the worst-case cost incurred by `dequeue` is linear in the number of elements stored in the queue.
-However, plotting the total cost of a sequence of queue operations reveals an important property:
+However, plotting the total cost of a sequence of queue operations reveals an important property.

 <img src="./queue.png" alt="plot showing the total cost over time, which is always upper bounded by the total number of enqueue operations performed" style="display: block; margin-left: auto; margin-right: auto;">